noir-lang/noir/yellow-paper/docs/addresses-and-keys/keys-requirements.md

 **Requirements:**

-- A user Bob can non-interactively generate a sequence of tags for some other user Alice, and non-interactively communicate that sequencer of tags to Alice.
+- A user Bob can non-interactively generate a sequence of tags for some other user Alice, and non-interactively communicate that sequence of tags to Alice.
 - If a shared secret (that is used for generating a sequence of tags) is leaked, Bob can non-interactively generate and communicate a new sequence of tags to Alice, without requiring Bob nor Alice to rotate their keys.
   - Note: if the shared secret is leaked through Bob/Alice accidentally leaking one of their keys, then they might need to actually rotate their keys.